st303118/Spectral-Deconvolution/README.md

 # Spectral Deconvolution via Least-Squares Fitting

 This repository contains a Python script for performing spectral deconvolution using non-negative least-squares optimization.
-It is particularly useful in analytical chemistry, bioengineering, or spectroscopy where complex spectra need to be broken down into known pure components.
+It is handy in analytical chemistry, bioengineering, or spectroscopy where complex spectra must be broken down into known pure components.

 ## 📌 Features